Anjeer Barfi (Dry Fig Dessert)

-3. Add chopped dates, raisins, cinnamon or nutmeg powder and cardamom powder. cook on a low flame for few minutes
+3. Add chopped dates, raisins, cinnamon or nutmeg powder and cardamom powder. cook on a low flame for few minutes.

 5. Anjeer and dates mixture should become quite hot and thick, not soggy, else the burfi turns soggy and turns sticky while you cut.

-- 2 tbsp. raisins (optional)
+- 2 tablespoons raisins (optional)

-- ¾ cup chopped nuts (walnuts, almonds, cashews, pista)
+- ¾ cup nuts chopped (walnuts, almonds, cashews, pista)

-- ⅛ tsp. cardamom powder
+- ⅛ teaspoon cardamom powder

-- fat pinch of cinnamon or nutmeg powder
+- 1 pinch cinnamon or nutmeg powder

 - Add dates, raisins, cinnamon powder and cardamom powder.
 Mix and cook till everything turns mushy and sticky and thick.